Lucy Knisley is a critically acclaimed and award-winning comic creator. She lives in Chicago.

 Her second book, Relish, was widely acclaimed, and featured as a New York Times best-seller, Goodreads top book of the year, and an American Library Association award winner in the YA category.
 It has been translated into five languages.
 The book focuses on her childhood growing up with a chef for a mother, and the world of food and cooking that surrounded her youth.

 She toured the book all over the United States, Canada, and parts of Europe, meeting with readers and eating the local food they recommended to her.

 She has had the pleasure of appearing and speaking as a special guest at San Diego Comic Con, Toronto Comic Arts Festival, Chicago Comics and Entertainment Expo, Renegade Crafts, Chicago Alternative Comics Expo, MoCCA Arts Fest, Small Press Expo, New York Comic Con, Webcomic Weekend, The Maine Comic Arts Festival, Raptus Fest, Stumptown Comics Fest, Brooklyn Book Fest, Miami Book Fest and more.

 Her most recent book, An Age of License, is a story of one of those touring trips.
 A travelogue, the book explores the excitement and freedom that comes from being young and unattached.

-The follow-up, Displacement (coming January 2015), follows Lucy on a elderly tour aboard a cruise ship with her aging grandparents.
+The follow-up, Displacement, follows Lucy on a elderly tour aboard a cruise ship with her aging grandparents.
 This book explores the flip side to being a young adult; family, responsibility and aging.
 This book was featured in an interview with Lucy on NPR's Fresh Air.